-The accumulator/battery is automatically loaded via the integrated power supply and guarantees a buffer for max.
+- The accumulator/battery is automatically loaded via the integrated power supply and guarantees a buffer for max.
 30 days.
 If this time is exceeded, the battery may be totally discharged.
-This means that the battery buffered RAM is deleted.

-In this state, the CPU executes an overall reset because with an empty battery the RAM content is undefined.
-If a MMC with a S7PROG.WLD is plugged, program code and data blocks are transferred from the MMC into the work memory of the CPU.

-If there is no MMC, the project from the internal Flash is loaded.

-Depending on the position of the operating mode switch, the CPU remains in STOP respectively switches to RUN.
+This means that the battery buffered RAM is deleted. - In this state, the CPU executes an overall reset because with an empty battery the RAM content is undefined.
+If a MMC with a S7PROG.WLD is plugged, program code and data blocks are transferred from the MMC into the work memory of the CPU. - If there is no MMC, the project from the internal Flash is loaded. - Depending on the position of the operating mode switch, the CPU remains in STOP respectively switches to RUN.
 Due to the battery error the CPU can only boot if there was an OB81 configured.
-Otherwise a manual restart (STOP/RUN) respectively PG command is necessary.

-On a start-up with an empty battery the SF LED is on and thus points to an entry in the diagnostic buffer.
-Information about the Event-IDs can be found at "VIPA specific diagnostic entries".
+Otherwise a manual restart (STOP/RUN) respectively PG command is necessary. - On a start-up with an empty battery the SF LED is on and thus points to an entry in the diagnostic buffer.
+Diagnostic entries' on page 56